xcore/sc_lcd/docs/api.rst

 Configuration Defines
 ---------------------

-The following defines must be configured for the LCD component based on the Graphics LCD module used.
-The defines can be seen in the file ``lcd_defines.h`` and ``lcd_ports.xc``
+The following defines must be configured for the LCD component based on the Graphics LCD module used and can be found in the files ``lcd_defines.h`` and ``lcd_ports.xc``

 .. list-table:: LCD Defines
    :header-rows: 1